 The secret to great Italian Easter Bread

 So, you wanna know the secrets to this bread?
 First of all, make sure it’s really Easter bread.
 Italian easter bread is high-ish in sugar and fat.
-Sorry, but that’s what makes it good, okay?
+Sorry, but that’s what makes it good!

 Okay here we go: (1).
 Double kneading or a double rise.
-After mixing, you will let the dough bulk rise for 2 to 3 hours (it’s a heavy dough, loaded with oil and sugar, so it takes some time for this dough to rise), then you punch it down and let it bulk rise again for 2 to 3 hours.
-After the second bulk rise, punch it down again, form your final loaf shape, and then let the loaves rise in the fridge overnight if time is short (which it probably will be after potentially 6 plus hours of rise time.
+After mixing, you will let the dough bulk rise for 1 to 2 hours (it’s a heavy dough, loaded with oil and sugar, so it takes some time for this dough to rise), then you punch it down and let it bulk rise again for 1 to 2 hours.
+After the second bulk rise, punch it down again, form your final loaf shape, and then let the loaves rise (in the fridge overnight if time is short).
 (2).
 Be very careful about not adding too much flour.
 You want to create the lightest dough possible but it shouldn’t be sticky.
 (3).
 Don’t overbake it!
 Overbaking it will dry it out.
 This should be baked at a lowish temperature.
-Got it?
-Good, cause it’s gonna be great!

 I think this bread is so worth the effort.
 Leftovers make a great base for French toast!

 Decorating with Colored Eggs

 You don’t have to precook the eggs that are used for decoration.